-As awful as this feeling is for an adult, it’s even worse for a child.
-They’re likely to panic, and it’s up to you to keep them calm and minimize the damage.
-So, now you begin to wonder how to fix a chipped tooth?
+As awful as it is for an adult, it’s even worse for a child.
+They’re likely to panic, and it’s up to you to keep them calm and help them through the next steps.
+So, now you begin to wonder what to do if your toddler chipped their tooth?

 1. Rinse with Warm Salt Water

-- Pain management: A rinse with warm water should help numb the pain from the tooth on a temporary basis.
+- Pain management: A rinse with warm water should help numb the pain for the tooth on a temporary basis.
 One of the advantages of the rinse over medication is that it can be done as many times as your child would like with no side effects.

-2. Watch Your Diet
+2. Watch Your Child’s Diet

 If it will take a few days to be seen by the dentist, a soft diet may not be possible for that length of time.
 If that’s the case, then make sure your child eliminates as many crunchy foods as possible.
 Also, make sure they chew their food on the side of their mouth that does not have the chipped tooth.

-3. Cover the Affected Tooth
+3. Cover Your Child’s Chipped Tooth

-If you can’t find wax, sugar free gum will also work in a pinch.
-Make sure the tooth is dry before you apply either one, because if not the covering will come right back off.
-Although this child chipped tooth treatment is temporary, it will give your child’s tooth an extra layer of defense.
+If you can’t find wax to cover your child’s chipped tooth, sugar-free gum will also work in a pinch.
+Make sure the tooth is dry before you apply either one, because if not, the covering will come right back off.
+Although this treatment is temporary, it will give your child’s tooth an extra layer of defense.